fbpx

 One of the best ways to let someone know you are listening to them is to give them your complete, undivided attention.
 This is most often reflected in the posture of your body and through eye contact.

-I recognize that I can’t always immediately drop what I’m doing to listen to what my children have to say.
-When I’m busy, I’ll let them know: “What you’re saying sounds important.
+I recognize that I can’t always immediately drop what I’m doing to listen to what my children say.
+I’ll let them know when I’m busy: “What you’re saying sounds important.
 I want to give you all my attention.
-I just need 5 minutes to wrap this up before we talk, okay?”
+I need 5 minutes to wrap this up before we talk, okay?”

 Ditch the screens and electronic devices.